awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.S3Import.md

 You can import data from Amazon S3 into a table belonging to an RDS for PostgreSQL DB instance\.
 To do this, you use the `aws_s3` PostgreSQL extension that Amazon RDS provides\.
 Your database must be running PostgreSQL version 10\.7 or higher to import from Amazon S3 into RDS for PostgreSQL\.

 **Note**
 Importing data from Amazon S3 isn't supported for Aurora Serverless v1\.
+It is supported for Aurora Serverless v2\.

 For more information on storing data with Amazon S3, see [Create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service User Guide*\.
 For instructions on how to upload a file to an Amazon S3 bucket, see [Add an object to a bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service User Guide*\.